 Explains what you should bring with you to a child support hearing, what to expect during the hearing, and what to do after you receive a child support order

-Explains when paternity needs to be acknowledged, what signing a voluntary Acknowledgment of Paternity form means to the mother, the father, and the child, and who should (or should not) sign this form
+Explains when parentage needs to be acknowledged, what signing a voluntary Acknowledgment of Parentage form means, and who should (or should not) sign this form

 Income Levels and Child Support

 The following income levels may affect the amount of a child support obligation.